suranig/refine-gin/README.md

 })
 ```

-Alternatively, you can use `refine` tags in your model definition:
+Alternatively, you can use `refine` tags in your model definition, and the field properties will be automatically extracted:

 ```go
 type User struct {